Class InstallationScriptProvider

 • PREPARE

 A sentinel value for the content of the script to execute before the SQL scripts provided by the authority.
-This is an Apache SIS build-in script for constraining the values of some VARCHAR columns to enumerations of values recognized by EPSGDataAccess.
-Those enumerations are not required for proper working of EPSGFactory, but can improve data integrity.
+This is an Apache SIS build-in script for replacing the VARCHAR type of some columns by enumeration types, in order to constraint the values to the codes recognized by EPSGDataAccess.
+Those enumerations are not mandatory for allowing EPSGFactory to work, but improve data integrity.

 See Also: